- Prices & Dates

 Those who are interested may visit a carpet shop to sip tea and admire Iran’s most valuable craft and art form.
-The Persian knot allowed the tight composition to create intricate Arabesques, geometric and other floral designs.
-See both City and Tribal carpets.
+The Persian knot allowed the tight composition to create intricate arabesques, geometric and other floral designs.
+You will see both City and Tribal carpets.
 Unlike Arabic Islamic design, Shia Muslims took literally God’s commandment to know Him through His creation.
 Thus you find figurative art in all forms including tile, metalwork and carpets.
 Persians also developed natural – and lasting- dyes.
 Cobalt found in Isfahan was exported to China where it was used in the blue on ceramics known later by the British as ‘China’.

 End the afternoon with a visit to the Hasht Bahesht (eight paradises) Pavilion and Park.
 It was built as an official court and a reception hall by Shah Abbas II (1647 AD).
 The ceilings are outstanding.
 Overnight in Esfahan.

 Day 11: Abyaneh - Kashan - Tehran [B,L,D]